Bolivia 1 Month Itinerary

 There are two types of tours to choose from.
 The Pampas tour sticks to the rivers and you see a lot more animals.
 The jungle tour takes you into the actual Amazon rainforest where you will learn more about the plants and tribes.

-Day 15 - Travel To Cochabamba
+Day 15 - Cochabamba

-Cochabamba isn’t a city geared towards backpackers, so it’s best used as a base to escape into the wild Bolivian landscapes surrounding the town.
 There isn’t much to do here accept organise your bag and plan the next day’s journey to Bolivia’s Jurassic Park – Torotoro National Park.

-Hostal Running Chaski is the best hostel in town, with bunkbeds dorms, private rooms and free breakfast.
-The staff spoke great English and were incredibly helpful.
 They gave us a guide to Torotoro National Park, helped us book taxis and also let us leave our big bags in their locker for when we visited the park.

 Read our city guide for more activity and restaurant recommendations:

-Day 16-18 - Torotoro National Park
+Day 16-18 - Torotoro National park

 Famous for its incredibly well-preserved fossils and dinosaur footprints, surreal rock formations and sprawling network of underground caves, this national park has something for nature lovers and natural history nerds alike.